sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 - Mutation of function parameters makes the behavior of a function surprising and crease unexpected side effects.
 - Mutation is often unexpected.
 It’s too easy to forget which methods mutate the original data, and which don’t.
 Both could return the same value, and there’s no naming convention of any kind to differentiate them, at least in JavaScript.

 _Immutability_ or _immutable data structures_, meaning that to change a value we have to create a new array or object, would solve this problem.
-Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions.
-But even just _avoiding_ mutation in our code makes it easier to understand.
+Unfortunately, JavaScript doesn’t support immutability natively, and all solutions are more crutches than actual solutions, but even just _avoiding_ mutation in our code makes it easier to understand.

 Also, don’t forget that `const` in JavaScript only prevents reassignments — not mutation.